essandess/macos-openvpn-server/README.md

 # OS X OpenVPN Server and Client Configuration

-How to build an OpenVPN VPN server on OS X pfctl and Tunnelblick.
-This setup will provide a TLS-based VPN server using 4096-bit certificates and UDP port 443, accessible by any OpenVPN client, especially iOS with the OpenVPN app.
+This repo describes how to build an OpenVPN VPN server on OS X using pfctl and Tunnelblick.

+This configuration provides a TLS-based VPN server using 4096-bit certificates and UDP port 443, accessible by any OpenVPN client, especially iOS with the OpenVPN app.

 ![OpenVPN iPad](OpenVPN_iPad.PNG)